rpdelaney/l4d2-tourney-rules/rules.md

 who drops from a roster may not re-join with another team after the registration deadline.

+##### 3.4 Banned players
+Players who are banned from the Hot Mess community may not play in the tournament, neither as a registered participant nor as a ringer.

 ## Section 4: Servers

 ##### 4.1 Acceptable servers